apache/incubator-gluten/docs/GlutenInstallation.md

-# How to Build OAP: Gazelle-Jni
+# How to Build OAP: Gluten

 ## Prerequisite